nymlab/vectis/README.md

 ### Note on Relayer gas fees

-When a message a relayed, the smart contract wallet has to verify the relayed transaction has been signed by the user and that it was not replayed.
+When a message is relayed, the smart contract wallet has to verify the relayed transaction has been signed by the user and that it was not replayed.
 This operation adds some amount of gas to a transaction that was just directly sent by the user to the SCW.

 For reference (tested on a local node):